open-source-bootcamp/bootcamp-guide/presentations/running-the-event/slides.md

 # Day 2 - Wrap up

 Wrap up the event with a recap, and thank all the mentors, speakers and attendees!

+As an optional networking activity, you can ask folks to connect with each other on LinkedIn to keep networking after the event.

 Now is also a good time to collect feedback.
 Add anything of note to the discussions in the bootcamp guide repo.